 In North Dakota, you really can see where the buffalo roam, and the deer and the antelope play - and the elk and the moose and the eagle.
 North Dakota is a dream come true for wildlife enthusiasts.
-Moose abound in the Tutle Mountains and elk in the Killdeer Mountains and Badlands.
-Bighorn sheep also call the Badlands of THeodore Roosevelt National Park home and eagles dance along on the wind in most parts of the state.
+Moose abound in the Turtle Mountains and elk in the Killdeer Mountains and Badlands.
+Bighorn sheep also call the Badlands of Theodore Roosevelt National Park home and eagles dance along on the wind in most parts of the state.
 Get up close and personal with wildlife in North Dakota.

 National Wildlife Refuges